shantnu/Path/content/index.md

 ---

 Most hippie spiritual types want to "save the world, lah-di-dah".
 But the Teacher says, [It is better to be the best version of yourself before trying to help others](/divine-prefer-you-be-best)

+---

+[On Healing the Pain of Living](/heal-pain-living) Why People Struggle with Life and Spirituality, and how the ego tricks us into accepting mediocrity